 You can find the definitions of each property here.

 Note: Our customers typically implement at most 20 user properties on top of what Amplitude automatically tracks.
 We recommend discussing user properties with your dedicated Success Manager if you plan to implement more than 20 user properties.

-Event properties describe properties/attributes of an event.
+Event properties are attributes of events and each particular event will have its own set of event properties.
+These properties highly depend on the type of product you have and the specific information you think is necessary to better understand a specific event.
 For instance, if 'Swipe' is an event that you are tracking, then the event property ‘Direction’ could have the values ‘Left’ or ‘Right’.

 These properties highly depend on the type of app you have and the specific information you think is necessary for understanding a particular event.

 General keys we have seen are cause, description, category, type, duration, level, % completed, name, count, source, status, from, number, lives, authenticated, error, rank, action, and mode.
 Leverage event properties to reduce the number of events you are tracking.

 Find specific information on how to send data to Amplitude here: